-Crash 9781601424563_p0_v4_s260x420the Chatterbox by Steven Furtick is about that negative internal dialogue we all deal with on a daily basis.
+Crash the Chatterbox by Steven Furtick is about that negative internal dialogue we all deal with on a daily basis.
 Whether it’s the voice of insecurity, discouragement, fear, or condemnation, the dialogue can be crippling.
 Furtick’s advice is to “crash” that internal chatterbox, and instead listen to the truth spoken over us by a God who loves us.
 This book is practical its approach, and as raw as you would expect it to be when dealing with the daily grind of negativity that many struggle with.

 Furtick definitely knows his audience.
 Elevation Church, the church he pastors, is packed to the brim with 20- and 30-somethings.
 He makes plenty of awesome pop culture references throughout for illustration, which I loved, but some older readers may find annoying or confusing.
 However, he is an excellent writer, and his grasp of the Word is undeniable.